FrancesCoronel/personal-website-v3/site/content/adventures/2015-10-21-my-designlab-experience.md

 I'm still pretty new to the world of design.
 Even though I already knew the difference between UX/UI, how a wireframe is different from a prototype, and how important design is in general, **Designlab** was still made me realize how much more complex design can really be even when your only goal is simplicity.

-I explored each project more in depth [on this page](//fvcproductions.com/portfolio/designlab-submissions/), but you're also free to look at it on [my Behance portfolio](//www.behance.net/gallery/29117121/My-Designlab-Experience) as well.
+I explored each project more in depth [on this page](//fvcproductions.com/portfolio/designlab-submissions/).

 ![Designlab - Profile](https://fvcproductions.files.wordpress.com/2015/10/designlab-profile.png)